Ko wai au?: Who am I?

 Creation stories influence many aspects of Te Ao Māori, the Māori worldview.
 The similarities and repetitions of narratives across various whakapapa (ancestry) in their ancient iwi genealogy stories (often going back to Hawaiki – the original land from which all Pacific nations voyaged) can be compared to pūrākau, or legends reflecting the creation stories of Te Āo Māori.

 The Atua are seen as role models for human behavior.
 My research encourages us to understand how nature protects us as our kaitiaki (protector/guardian), and how the tohu (signs) indicate an imbalance in nature and the world, and how we can use our various senses to pay more attention to our surroundings.
+(Read more)

-[LEE] Taniwha are supernatural beings.
-They are water-dwelling creatures that appear in Māori mythology.
-They are also kaitiaki (protector gods) were said to have guided voyaging waka (boats).
-But they have been known in pūrākau (myths) to devastate the land and its communities.
-In our whakapapa (ancestry), we kōrero to our waka, the commander is at the top of the genealogical chart.
-They were always navigated by a tūhunga (who could navigate the stars) and often guided by a taniwha.
+In our whakapapa (ancestry), the commander is at the top of the genealogical chart.
+They always sailed with the help of a tūhunga (who could navigate the stars) and often guided by a taniwha.
 In some instances, the tohunga could change into a taniwha (with either good or bad intentions).

-My specific interest in Taniwha came about when I moved to Te Whanganui-a-Tara after the Sendai x Christchurch Art Exchange of the Shared Lines Project.
-I learned of Ngake and Whātaitai, the two taniwha of Wellington Harbor.
 The pūrākau (myth) of Ngake and Whātaitai describes the massive Haowhenua (Earth Swallower) earthquake, which struck around 1460 AD.
-According to both Māori legend and geological evidence, Wellington Harbor (Te Whanganui-a-Tara) was once a freshwater lake, blocked from the sea until Ngake (one of the taniwha) broke through, creating the harbour entrance and connecting it to the ocean.
-This legend reflects geological changes: freshwater springs from the Waiwhetu Aquifer still feed into the harour, though it’s now a saltwater estuary flushed by tides.
+According to both Māori legend and geological evidence, Wellington Harbor (Te Whanganui-a-Tara) was once a freshwater lake, isolated from the sea until Ngake (one of the taniwha) broke through, creating the harbour entrance and connecting it to the ocean.
+This legend reflects geological changes: freshwater springs from the Waiwhetu Aquifer still flow into the harbor, though it’s now an estuary where saltwater flows in due to fluctuating tides.

-In short, over time, the two taniwha grew too big for the lake.
-After hearing the birds’ calls about the abundance of fish (to eat) on the other side of the lake, Ngake decided to break through to the sea.
-He coiled his body like a spring at Pito-one (Petone).
-He launched himself with such force that he smashed through the rocks to the south, creating the channel to Te Moana o Raukawa (Cook Strait), uplifting land, turning the Miramar Peninsula into an island (Motukairangi), and shaping Wellington Harbour’s current form by joining parts of the seabed to the mainland.
-(Earthquake)
+Over time, both the two taniwha, Ngake and Whātaitai, grew too big for the lake.
+After hearing the birds’ calls about the abundance of edible fish on the other side of the lake, Ngake decided to break through to the sea with such force by coiling his body like a spring at Pito-one (The Port Town of Petone).
+He smashed through the southern rocks creating the waterway to Te Moana o Raukawa (Cook Strait), turning the Miramar Peninsula into an island (Motukairangi).
+Thereafter, parts of the seabed were joined together connecting to the mainland, and therefore creating Wellington Harbour’s current form.
+Whātaitai attempted to follow but was caught in shallow water as the tide went out.
+He became stranded and eventually died, and it is said that his remains formed the Miramar Peninsula (historically called Motukairangi).
+This ancient event was recorded only in Māori oral traditions, predates European settlement, and explains the region’s unique geography, a claim supported by subsequent geological evidence.

-“I now work mostly on community-driven and participatory projects with Māori, including using ocean resources sustainably; plans for managing environments and natural resources; reducing the risk of disaster from natural hazards; and restoring industrial waste sites, ” Hikaroa says.
+“I now work mostly on community-driven and participatory projects with Māori, including using ocean resources sustainably; plans for managing environments and natural resources; reducing the risk of disaster from natural hazards; and restoring industrial waste sites, ” Hikuroa says.
 His research asks: What can the weaving of Mātauranga and Science contribute to our understanding?

 As an example: State Highway 1 – Meremere